simon-suuk/nexus-project/README.txt

-Ibrahim advised us to use cat to add content to this file
+Ibrahim advised us to use cat to add content to this file. adding some content to test diff in multiple files.